Facebook

 What Are Liquid Biopsies For Cancer?

 What are liquid biopsies?
-Liquid biopsy for cancer is a type of test that uses a blood sample to detect cancer-related genetic material or proteins in the body, allowing healthcare professionals to measure cellular changes and analyze circulating tumor cells (CTCs) or circulating tumor DNA (ctDNA).
+Liquid biopsy for cancer is a type of test that uses a blood sample to detect cancer-related genetic material or proteins in the body.
+It allows healthcare professionals to measure cellular changes and analyze circulating tumor cells (CTCs) or DNA (ctDNA).
 In recent years, liquid biopsies have started to gain popularity as diagnostic tools for cancer.

 Liquid biopsies for cancer monitor the progression of certain cancers, such as colorectal and lung cancer, which can provide further insight into how well treatments work.
-They are non-invasive and can often provide a faster diagnosis than traditional biopsies because they require fewer tissue samples.
-They can also help provide an earlier diagnosis for some cancers that other tests may not have detected due to their relatively small size.
+They are noninvasive and can often provide a faster diagnosis than traditional biopsies because they require fewer tissue samples.
+Due to their relatively small size, they can also help diagnose some cancers earlier that other tests may not have detected.

 Genetic Testing